mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 Credentials are access keys stored by Tower in an encrypted manner using AES-256.
 They allow safe storage of authentication keys for Compute Environments, private code repositories, and external services.
 Credentials cannot be accessed once stored.

-## Secrets
+## Pipeline Secrets

-Secrets, like Credentials, are keys that may be used by pipelines in order to interact with external systems e.g. a password to connect to an external database.
+Secrets are keys used by workflow tasks to interact with external systems e.g. a password to connect to an external database or an API token.
 Secrets are stored within Tower using AES-256 encryption.
-Currently, there are two main types of secrets:
+Currently, there are two types of Secrets:

-- Workspace-level Secrets are injected into all Pipelines that are launched within a Workspace.
+- Secrets defined in a Workspace that are availible to workflows launched within that Workspace.

-- User-level Secrets are injected into all Pipelines that are launched by a specific user.
+- Secrets defined by a user that are availible workflows launched by that user in any Workspace.

 !!! warn
-    User-level Secrets have higher priority and will override any Workspace-level Secrets with the same name.
+    Secrets defined by a user have higher priority and will override any Secrets defined in a Workspace with the same name.

 ## Workspace